|Nutritional Guidelines (per serving)|

 Ladle the sauce over the cooked and drained spaghetti and sprinkle with the Parmesan cheese.
 Serve hot.

-- This recipe can also be made with cubed chicken thighs.
-Allow the sauce to cook for about 10-15 minutes longer since dark meat chicken takes longer to cook.
+- This recipe can also be made with cubed chicken thigh meat.
+Allow the sauce to simmer for about 10 to 15 minutes longer since dark meat chicken takes longer to cook.

-- Add a handful of black, pitted olives or a sprinkle of capers for a burst of flavor.
+- Add a handful of black, pitted olives or a sprinkle of capers for a burst of salty flavor.